SUSAN ROTHENBERG – The Height The Width The Weight

 – Susan Rothenberg

 GRIMM is proud to announce a solo exhibition with Susan Rothenberg (US, 1945) in Amsterdam.
-The exhibition marks the 35th anniversary of her last exhibition in the Netherlands at the Stedelijk Museum Amsterdam in 1982 and focuses on recent works from 2008-2017.
+The exhibition marks the 35th anniversary of her last exhibition in the Netherlands at the Stedelijk Museum Amsterdam in 1982 and focuses on recent works.

 Looking at a Rothenberg painting is an existential experience.
 Best known for introducing imagery into minimalist abstraction and bringing a new sensitivity to figuration, two of the most important threads that run through her work are the human touch and the nature of human engagement.